 Custody Considerations: Step-By-Step

-Custody Consideration #1: Type of Arrangement
+#1: Type of Arrangement

-One of the first steps in determining who will get custody of a child is to understand your options regarding different types of potential custody arrangements.
-For example, you and the child's other parent may wish to work out an arrangement under which you both make decisions on the child's upbringing and welfare.
+It's important to understand your options about different types of custody arrangements.
+There are several different types of custody.
+For example, you and the child's other parent may wish to work out an arrangement under which you both decide on the child's upbringing and welfare.
 This is called "joint legal custody" in most states.

-#2: The Decision-Maker (Parents or the Court)
+#2: The Decision-Maker: Parents or the Court

-The Parents as Decision-Maker
+Parents as Decision-Makers

 The Court as Decision-Maker

-Custody Consideration #3: Factors and Preferences Affecting the Decision
+#3: Factors and Preferences Affecting the Decision